MicrosoftDocs/sdk-api/sdk-api-src/content/_axe/index.md

 ---
 UID: TP:axe
 ms.assetid: 0ebaa899-6918-3bd4-b858-1afff58ee6a4
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 05/21/18
+ms.date: 05/25/2018
 ms.keywords:
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: portal
 archived: true
 ---

-# Axe
+# Unmanaged C++ Version of the AXE API

-Overview of the Axe technology.
+Overview of the Unmanaged C++ Version of the AXE API technology.

-The Axe technology is not associated with any headers.
+The Unmanaged C++ Version of the AXE API technology is not associated with any headers.

+For the programming guide, see [Unmanaged C++ Version of the AXE API](/previous-versions/windows/desktop/axe).